 Furthermore, as more applications make use of modules to control application access, the

 module avail command is becoming longer and more difficult to

 navigate.
 This makes it difficult for users to locate the correct modulefiles when the

 modulefiles for a particular application are found in different directories from one

 system to another.

-To address these two issues the BCT provides
+To address these two issues and provide additional features, the BCT provides